 Cape Town Opera’s production of Georges Bizet’s popular Carmen is glorious!
-It plays through October 29 at Artscape Theatre and I attended the sold-out Saturday evening performance with a friend.
+It plays through October 29 at Artscape Theatre and I attended the sold-out Saturday performance with a friend.
 The spectacular production was dedicated to the memory of Carolyn Holden, flamenco choreographer and founder of La Rosa Spanish Dance Theatre.
-Holden devoted her life to dance.
-She died an untimely death in 2013 at the age of 50.
+She devoted her life to dance.
+Holden died an untimely death in 2013 at the age of 50.
 She choreographed the Opera’s 2005 and 2011 productions of Carmen.

 Renowned author and award-winning Opera Director Michael Williams did a spectacular job managing the opera’s staging.
-On the creative side, Set and Costume Designer Michael Mitchell’s “atmospheric designs conjured up a hot and sultry Seville”.
+Creative Set and Costume Designer Michael Mitchell’s “atmospheric designs conjured up a hot and sultry Seville”.

 The large cast included the adorable, talented Erub Children’s Choir, magnificent soprano, mezzo, tenor, and baritone choruses, and a company of flamenco dancers who brilliantly performed the late Carolyn Holden’s choreography.
 The always remarkable Cape Town Philharmonic Orchestra led by renowned British conductor Tim Murray accompanied the scintillating operatic performance!